-Regardless of the situation – they remain positive.
+Regardless of the situation - the best salespeople remain positive.

 A seminal study completed by psychologist Dr. Martin Seligman was produced on behalf of insurance company, Met Life in the 1980’s to help them improve their hiring processes.
 They were spending huge sums training new salespeople, but over half of their agents quit within their first year.

 Dr. Seligman specialised in the study of optimism and positive psychology.
 He created an optimism screening test and followed around 1500 new Met Life salespeople over a 12 month period.

 Those with an optimistic outlook outsold pessimists by as much as 21% in the first year and 57% in the second.
 Those with rankings in the top 10% of scores sold 88% more insurance than those in the bottom 10%.

 Does your candidate believe that no matter what happened on the last call or pitch or meeting, that the next one will be better?